MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -IntelTDTEnabled

-Specifies the Intel TDT integration level for Intel TDT-capable devices.
+Specifies whether Intel Threat Detection Technology (TDT) integration is enabled in Windows Defender.
 Valid values are:

-- $true: Intel TDT integration is turned on.
+- $true: Intel TDT integration is enabled in Windows Defender.
-- $false: Intel TDT integration is turned off.
+- $false: Intel TDT integration is disabled in Windows Defender.

+The default value is blank, which means the setting is controlled by the system (typically, disabled).

+To set this parameter to the value blank, use the **Remove-MpPreference** parameter:
+`Remove-MpPreference -IntelTDTEnabled`

 ```yaml
 Type: Boolean